weirdnik/plib/README.md

 ## Authors

 The main programmer of Plib 0.1 was `^alex`, with `^cain` and `^brand` doing frontend work.
 Maciej Orliński did some basic work on status archives (*bliplogs*).

+### Icons

+The blue icons utilized as placeholders come from the excellent Iconic set by P. J. Onori (@somerandomdude on GitHub and Twitter) who gave them out on (CC) BY-SA licence.
+The set is avaliable at http://somerandomdude.com/work/iconic .
+Thanks!

 ## Licence